 Lemon myrtle are usually easy to grow with few problems provided they have rich soil and enough moisture in summer.
 However keep an eye out for:

-- Sap sucking pests like scale, aphids or mites which weaken growth and can cause sooty mould.
+- Aphids and mites can weaken growth and can also cause sooty mould.
 Control by spraying with eco-oil.

 - Myrtle rust is a newish disease that infects plants in the myrtle family, including lemon myrtle.
 It only attacks new growth and young plants seem to be more vulnerable than established trees.
 Watch for small lumpy spots that develop a reddish purple halo and yellow clusters of spores.
 Treat by removing all infected foliage and spray thoroughly with eco-fungicide (it has emergency permit approval for this use).
 Repeat spray a week later.
 For even better results also add to the spray: eco-oil (improves the spray’s sticking ability) and eco-seaweed (improves tree health).